 Leason’s MA thesis reflected on the health inequalities among Indigenous peoples in Canada and the historical role of the residential school system.

-Her new goal was to understand women’s experiences from their point of view, and to contextualize the complex, interrelated SDH.
+Her doctoral thesis focussed on understanding women’s experiences from their point of view, and to contextualize the complex, interrelated SDH.

 “Through dialogue,” she says, “we can gain an understanding of Aboriginal women’s maternal health priorities, issues, areas of focus and intervention, as well as identify gaps and next steps in research, policy and programming.”

 Leason’s MES analysis illustrated Aboriginal women’s overall positive birth experiences, lower C-section rates, and higher rates of unassisted vaginal births and breastfeeding initiation.